Sparksbox

 Yelp, Apple Maps, Bing Places, Foursquare, major aggregators, local databases.
 When AI systems encounter conflicting information, they omit the listing rather than risk surfacing wrong details.
 A dispensary that has been at the same address for five years but still carries an old address in two random aggregators is quietly failing confidence tests across the board.

-" No responses signal "dormant."
+Review response behavior.
+Owner responses function as a business health signal.
+Consistent responses signal "maintained and operationally alive."
+No responses can look dormant.
 This is correctable.
 Most multi-location cannabis operators have not assigned clear ownership to it.

 The Window Is Open and Closing